Majen1/sBurn/README.md

 # 🔥 sBurn Token (SBURN)

-As a DeFi purist, I created this deflationary trading token on the Stacks blockchain that automatically burns tokens with every transaction, creating accelerated scarcity during high trading volumes - all 100% on-chain, no oracles needed.
+As a DeFi purist, I created this deflationary trading token on the Stacks blockchain that automatically burns tokens with every transaction, creating accelerated scarcity during high trading volumes.
+All 100% on-chain, no oracles needed.

 ## 💡 What is sBurn?

 I built sBurn because I believe in true decentralization.
 It's my attempt to create a trading token with algorithmic price discovery mechanisms that exist entirely on-chain, free from external data dependencies.

-sBurn implements three powerful mechanisms on every transfer:
-- **Active Deflation**: The more it's traded, the more scarce it becomes 🔥
-- **Self-Sustaining Development**: Transaction fees support continued improvements
-- **Truly Fair Launch**: No initial supply was created, no coins pre-allocated to the developer before launch

-Unlike traditional tokens that start with developer allocations or pre-mined supplies, sBurn launched with zero tokens in circulation.
+Unlike traditional tokens with unlimited minting capabilities, sBurn launched with a fixed supply of 18 million tokens in circulation.
 This ensures:
-- **Complete Fairness**: Every token must be minted according to protocol rules with no hidden advantages
+- **Predictable Scarcity**: The maximum supply is known from day one, with continuous reduction through burns
-- **Aligned Incentives**: Developers earn only through the same fee mechanism as the burn rate (0.125%)
+- **Aligned Incentives**: Developers earn through a carefully balanced fee mechanism (0.10%)
-- **Community Ownership**: The project belongs to its users from day one, not to early insiders
+- **Community Ownership**: The project encourages wide distribution through market activity
-- **Genuine Scarcity**: Value is derived purely from market activity, not artificial limitations
+- **Genuine Scarcity**: Value is derived from both fixed supply and deflationary mechanisms

-Unlike traditional tokens that lose value with increased supply or rely on oracles for price feeds, sBurn gains intrinsic value through market activity alone!
+Unlike traditional tokens that lose value with increased supply or rely on oracles for price feeds, sBurn gains intrinsic value through market activity and continuous token burns!

 ## ⚙️ How It Works

 Every time SBURN tokens change hands:
 1. A small 0.25% fee is collected from the transfer amount
-2. Half of that fee (0.125%) is **permanently burned** 🔥
+2. 0.15% is **permanently burned** 🔥
-3. The other half (0.125%) is a developer fee to support ongoing project maintenance and growth
+3. 0.1% goes to development to ensure long-term project sustainability
 4. The remaining 99.75% reaches its destination

 **The true power of sBurn emerges during high trading volume:**
 - With enough trading activity, the burn rate can overtake any new token minting
 - Each transaction increases the token's scarcity, creating a positive feedback loop
-- 1 million SBURN traded = 1,250 SBURN permanently removed
+- 1 million SBURN traded = 1,500 SBURN permanently removed
-- 10 million SBURN traded = 12,500 SBURN permanently removed
+- 10 million SBURN traded = 15,000 SBURN permanently removed
-- 100 million SBURN traded = 125,000 SBURN permanently removed
+- 100 million SBURN traded = 150,000 SBURN permanently removed

+## 🧩 All-On-Chain Metadata: A Commitment to Security

+As a DeFi purist, I've made the deliberate choice to store all token metadata on-chain, including:

+- **Token identity information**
+- **Burning mechanisms**
+- **Supply tracking**
+- **Ownership transfers**

+This approach offers concrete advantages:
+- **Immutable Record**: Token parameters cannot be manipulated off-chain
+- **Transparent Verification**: Anyone can audit the complete token history
+- **Protocol-Level Security**: Leverages blockchain's inherent security model
+- **Resilient Architecture**: Eliminates dependence on external metadata services

+While off-chain metadata might be more cost-efficient, true DeFi requires sacrificing convenience for security. sBurn embodies this philosophy by ensuring all critical data exists within the secure boundary of the blockchain itself.

 ## 🌟 Why Go 100% On-Chain?

+- **Sustainable Burn Rate**: A 0.15% burn creates meaningful scarcity without disrupting market liquidity
+- **Adequate Development Funding**: The 0.1% development fee ensures resources for:
+  - Smart contract audits
+  - Community building

 As a DeFi purist, I believe in building systems that: